KOTOR-Community-Portal/mod-builds/content/k1/full_mobile.md

 :::note
 Installation Instructions
-:   Run the installer to install the mod, then re-run it once more, for the optional install HQ Blasters.
-Then install the patch.
+:   Run the installer to install the mod, then if applicable re-run it for the optional HQ Blasters patch.
 :::

 ### Trandoshans Rescaled